-This guide to location independence will cover everything you need to know before becoming a digital nomad and taking part in what could be our generation’s fastest-growing lifestyle choice behind the tiny house movement, van life, and living in our parent’s basements.
+This guide to location independence will cover everything you need to know to become a digital nomad and take part in what could be our generation’s fastest-growing lifestyle choice behind the tiny house movement, van life, and living in our parent’s basements.

 We already have tons of in-depth articles covering most of the concerns listed in the above survey results, so anything not covered in this article can be ironed out by reading our related content.

 Digital Nomad Guide Series

 Here’s a few guides you could add to Pocket for later, they’re mentioned throughout this article.
 All links in this guide open in a new tab so you won’t lose your spot.

 - Helpful Digital Nomad Skills for Work and Travel

 - Our Digital Nomad Packing List After 6+ Years on the Road